TechBot505/Doom-AI/README.md

 ### Chat with PDF Files
 1. **PDF Upload:** The user uploads a PDF file, which is sent to a FastAPI endpoint.
 2. **Text Extraction:** The PDF is processed, and the text is extracted.
-3. **Chunking:** The extracted text is broken into manageable chunks and stored in a vector database (FAISS).
+3. **Chunking:** The extracted text is broken into manageable chunks and stored in a cloud vector database (Pinecone).
 4. **User Query:** The user enters a query on the frontend, which is sent to the backend.
 5. **Context Retrieval:** The query is used to perform a cosine similarity search on the vector database to extract relevant chunks of the document.
 6. **AI Response:** The user query and document context are passed to the Groq Llama model, which generates a response.